-Alisha Rohde writes stories that weave together past and present, history and myth, seeking the magic in the ordinary.
-She has taught college-level English, done administrative work in a range of industries, and managed projects and licensing for a small video/multimedia company.
-Alisha has an MA and PhD in English Literature from The Ohio State University, and a BA in Theatre from Kalamazoo College.
-She is a member of the Women’s Fiction Writer’s Association and the Society of Children’s Book Writers and Illustrators.
-When not writing or reading, she enjoys knitting and gentle yoga.
-Alisha lives in Evanston, Illinois, with her husband and one chatty tuxedo cat.
+I write stories that weave together past and present, history and myth, seeking the magic in the ordinary.
+I’ve taught college-level English, done administrative work in a range of industries, and managed projects and licensing for a small video/multimedia company.
+I studied theatre at Kalamazoo College and did graduate work in English literature at The Ohio State University.
+I’m a member of the Women’s Fiction Writer’s Association.
+When not writing or reading, I enjoy knitting and yoga.
+I live in Evanston, Illinois, with my husband and one chatty tuxedo cat, Betty.

 A bit more about Alisha

 In high school I wrote poems & stories instead of papers for English class—because my teachers let me—and I served as editor of the creative arts magazine.
 But in college I majored in Theatre because a) I’d been bitten by the theatre bug; b) with an English degree “all I could do was teach” (ha!); c) I loved the feeling of energy between audience and performers, making a creative vision come to life visually, emotionally, with sound.
 I tried out most of the production tasks: acting, design, stage management, finally directing and writing plays.
 I suspect at that point my professors sat back and said “ah, now we get it…she’s a writer.”